kpcoulter87/KT_Cybersecurity_Project_I/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the elk-playbook file to _____.
-- Update the host file to include the IP address of the new Virtual Machine.
-Specify
+- Update the hosts file (/etc/ansible/hosts) to include the IP address of the new ELK stack Virtual Machine.
+- Edit the hosts file to make sure the IP addresses of your web VMs are in the category [webservers] and add an additional group belwo called [elk] to differentiate between the web vms and the elk vm.

+Here is what the output should look like:
+ [webservers]
+## alpha.example.org
+## beta.example.org
+## 192.168.1.100
+## 192.168.1.110
+10.0.0.5 ansible_python_interpreter=/usr/bin/python3
+10.0.0.6 ansible_python_interpreter=/usr/bin/python3
+10.0.0.7 ansible_python_interpreter=/usr/bin/python3

+ [elk]
+10.1.0.4 ansible_python_interpreter=/usr/bin/python3

+-Save the updated hosts file.
-- Run the playbook, and navigate to kibana to check that the installation worked as expected.
+-Run the playbook, and navigate to kibana to check that the installation worked as expected.

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 KT_Cybersecurity_Project_I/Ansible/elk-playbook Where do you copy it?
 Copy it to